saxena-udit/learning-ai/README.md

 *   **Context-Aware Responses:** The chatbot analyzes uploaded PDF documents to understand the context and provide relevant answers to user questions.
 *   **Financial Data Extraction:** It can extract and present financial information, including stock details, YoY growth, revenue by segment, and more.
-*   **JSON Output:** When relevant, the chatbot structures its responses as JSON objects, making it easy to integrate with other applications.
-*   **Table Generation:** It can generate financial data tables, both from provided context or by creating them from scratch.
 *   **Streamlit Interface:** A user-friendly web interface built with Streamlit allows users to interact with the chatbot.
 *   **Gemini Model:** Utilizes the advanced capabilities of the `gemini-1.5-pro` model for natural language understanding and generation.
 * **Langchain Integration**: The project extensively leverages LangChain's capabilities for building chains, and managing prompts.